 The Texas State Capitol

 Want to get outdoors?
 Look no further than The Barton Creek Greenbelt’s 809 acres of wow-inducing trails, trees, hills, and swimming holes.
-All you need is your camera, your bathing suit, and, you know, maybe your red cup.
+All you need is your camera, your bathing suit, and maybe your red cups and cooler.

 The Turtle Pond on the UT Campus

 While the turtle pond serves as a relaxing spot to de-stress for students, for non-collegiate (i.e. old) Austinites, the wildlife alone is worth the visit.
 After all, like most things, it’s probably more enjoyable when you don’t have to worry about cramming for a chemistry test.
 There are even more perks with being in the campus district including all the delicious cheap eats are close by (mmm K-Bop).

 The quaint buildings and shaded streets of Hyde Park